Big Momma's Vocabulator

 (v. i.)
 Gleam; glimmer; sparkle.

 (v. i.)
-The dazzling whiteness about the horizon caused by the
+The dazzling whiteness about the horizon caused by the reflection of light from fields of ice at sea; ice blink.

 (pl.)
 Boughs cast where deer are to pass, to turn or check them.

 (v. t.)
-The solid piece of wood on which condemned persons lay
+The solid piece of wood on which condemned persons lay their necks when they are beheaded.

 (v. t.)
 The wooden mold on which hats, bonnets, etc., are shaped.